anushka00266/Thriftly/README.md

 # Thriftly

 Thriftly is a platform that connects users who want to sell or buy second hand products.
-It offers an intuitive interface to list, browse, and purchase items, with a special focus on sustainability and giving items a new life.
+It offers an intuitive interface to list, browse, and purchase items, with a special focus on sustainability.
 The project includes functionality for users to upload new items, manage their listings, purchase items through Cash on Delivery (COD), and communicate with sellers through a chat feature.

 # Features